jonahkeegan/critgenius-listener/memory-bank/activeContext-current.md

 ## Decision Log

+- **2025-11-04:** Ratified Percy visual regression reusable workflow as a required CI gate with token enforcement, retry logic, and artifact retention backed by infrastructure tests and shared documentation.
 - **2025-10-29:** Ratified Playwright socket event buffer instrumentation as the standard for transcript assertions, eliminating cross-browser console parsing and ensuring deterministic data capture behind the `VITE_E2E` gate.